open-contracting/standard/standard/docs/en/schema/reference.md

 The full OCDS data model is based on the idea of publishing a new release every time information about a contracting process changes.
 This way, users can gain a full view of change over time, and third-parties can  understand what needs to be updated in any system that is tracking the progress of a contracting process.

 Publishers will need to choose how to generate new releases, and whether to repeat information in each release, or just to provide changes.
-This choice should be based on an understanding the [merging process](merging.md) that is used to generate a snapshot record of a full contracting process.
+This choice should be based on an understanding of the [merging process](merging.md) that is used to generate a snapshot record of a full contracting process.

 This model also requires publishers to pay careful attention to null values and missing fields.